Vietnam.vn - Nền tảng quảng bá Việt Nam

 Entering the big playground with high ambitions, Hanoi FC needs to prepare accordingly.
 Compared to opponents at the top level of the continent, the representative of Vietnamese football is still inferior in many aspects, from force to experience competing in the AFC Champions League arena.

 Hanoi FC are no strangers to international competition.
-They reached the semi-finals (inter-zone final) of the AFC Cup in 2019 and have participated in the AFC Champions League qualifiers several times.
-However, this challenge is of a much higher level of difficulty.
+They reached the semi-finals (inter-zone finals) of the AFC Cup in 2019 and have participated in the AFC Champions League qualifiers several times.
+However, this time the challenge is of a much higher level of difficulty.

 Four years ago, the capital team made fans go from excitement to regret when they lost right before the group stage.
-Hanoi FC - at that time in its golden age in both strength and playing style under coach Chu Dinh Nghiem - played a fair match with Shandong Luneng.
+Hanoi FC - at that time in its golden period in terms of both strength and playing style under coach Chu Dinh Nghiem - played a fair match with Shandong Luneng.

 Hanoi FC uses all 6 foreign player slots in AFC Champions League 2023/2024.